 In this case, I would go ahead and request the full investment summary, as this opportunity ticks off most, if not all, of the things I look for in a multifamily investment opportunity – strong team, strong submarket, and opportunity to add value.

-Chances are, if this investment opportunity met your criteria, it likely met others’ criteria as well.
+Chances are, if this particular investment opportunity met your criteria, it likely met others’ syndication criteria as well.
 Be ready to make a soft commitment to reserve your spot, then take time to review the investment summary in detail.

 We are here to support you in your investment journey and will never pressure you to invest.
 Our goal is to help you gain the knowledge you need to invest with confidence (whether in our deals or not), so that together, we can change the world, one investment at a time.